Undergraduate Catalog

 Office of Inclusion and Multicultural Engagement

-The Office of Inclusion and Multicultural Engagement supports and empowers historically marginalized students at Lewis & Clark College to achieve academic, social, personal, and professional success in order to become critically conscious and inclusive leaders.
+The Office of Inclusion and Multicultural Engagement supports and empowers all students at Lewis & Clark, specifically those who identify as students of color, first-generation students, and students who identify as LGBTQIA+, to achieve academic, social, personal, and professional success.
+We aim to create and support critically conscious and inclusive leaders.

 Counseling

-The primary purpose of the Counseling Center is to provide problem-resolution services and time-limited, intermittent therapy.
+The primary purpose of the Student Counseling Center is to provide problem resolution; supportive interventions; and time-limited, intermittent therapy.
 Crisis support is also available.
-Students who need routine long-term counseling or psychiatry treatment, and/or specialty treatment (such as for an eating disorder), should make arrangements to see a mental health professional in the local area.
-Counseling or Office of Student Accessibility staff can help students with the referral process.
-Information shared at the Counseling Center is held in strict confidence.
+Students who would benefit from routine long-term counseling, are seeking psychiatric medication management without therapy, and/or require specialized treatment (such as for an eating disorder) should make arrangements to see a mental health professional off campus.
+Student Counseling or Office of Student Accessibility Case Management staff can help students with the referral process.
+Information shared at the Student Counseling Center is held in strict confidence in accordance with state law and professional ethics.

 Health Promotion and Wellness